Tracking List: MAC 2026 - Agriculture

 SB1586 - Sen. Ben Brown (R) - Modifies provisions relating to solid waste management

-SCS/SB 1586 - The act modifies certain provisions relating to solid waste management.
+This bill modifies and creates new provisions relating to solid waste management.

-Under the act, no person may transfer title to any property containing a solid waste disposal site or demolition landfill without disclosing the sale, conveyance, or transfer to the Department of Natural Resources.
-The seller shall inform the buyer with a written notice signed and dated by the seller about the existence and location of the disposal or landfill site.
-If the seller fails to send the written notice to the buyer, the buyer may cancel the sale and the seller shall return to the buyer any earnest money paid by the buyer to the seller.
+Under the bill, no person can transfer title to any property containing a solid waste disposal site or demolition landfill without disclosing the sale, conveyance, or transfer to the Department of Natural Resources.
+The seller must inform the buyer with a written notice signed and dated by the seller early in the negotiation process about the existence and location of the disposal or landfill site.
+If the seller fails to send the written notice to the buyer, the buyer can cancel the sale and the seller will return to the buyer any earnest money paid by the buyer to the seller.

-The Department shall have the authority to assess, investigate, test, remediate, and manage abandoned solid waste disposal areas.
+The Department will have the authority to assess, investigate, test, remediate, and manage abandoned solid waste disposal areas.

 Progress: House: In Committee